andrewsuzuki/vessel/README.md

 For testing, just run `phpunit` from workbench/hokeo/vessel.
 Some bootstrapping hackery will ensue, for now.

-Feel free to post any issues or comments on github.
+Feel free to post any issues or comments here on github.

-Thanks for trying it out!

 ### Roadmap